-Visitors from America are eager to visit Plymouth on Devon's southern coast since it is here that the Pilgrim Fathers departed on the voyage to colonise New England in 1620.
+Visitors from America are eager to visit Plymouth on Devon's southern coast since it is here where the Pilgrim Fathers departed on the voyage to colonise New England in 1620.
 Some Americans come in search of their roots, especially those who live on America's Eastern seaboard.
-The area known as The Barbican is the place to visit to discover The Mayflower Steps which was erected in commemoration of this event and it is even possible to stand at the exact spot where the Pilgrim Fathers began their arduous voyage.
+The area known as the Barbican is the place to visit to discover the Mayflower Steps which were erected in commemoration of this event; it is even possible to stand at the exact spot where the Pilgrim Fathers began their arduous voyage.

 Why not travel across county from one coast to the other?
 Starting at Plymouth, the wise visitor can travel north towards Tavistock, enjoying the pleasant moorland scenery in the county’s interior.
 There is magnificent scenery at Burrator Reservoir and isolated primitive places known as Tors.
 Here you can find interesting rock formations forged by the winds when the landscape was created.

 After a few hours’ drive and many leisurely stops at points of interest and picture postcard villages en route, Devon’s northern coast will reveal itself.
-Find a moorland retreat on Exmoor, far from the bustling resorts and enjoy a traditional afternoon tea with lashings of thick clotted cream.
-In every countryside and seaside tea room, you will be able to enjoy the delights of home-made scones lavishly covered with butter and cream and smothered in locally produced jam.
+Find a moorland retreat on Exmoor, far from the bustling resorts and enjoy a traditional afternoon tea with lashings of thick, clotted cream.
+In every countryside and seaside tea room, you'll be able to enjoy the delights of home-made scones lavishly covered with butter and cream and smothered in locally produced jam.

-No visitor to the county of Devon will be disappointed; picturesque scenery will abound and you will find more than ample opportunity to take a wide variety of photographs.
+No visitor to the county of Devon will be disappointed; picturesque scenery will abound and you'll find more than ample opportunity to take a wide variety of photographs.